All households should have a Calor Gas heater as an emergency back-up in case of winter disruption to energy supplies.

 The gas supplied by Calor comes in various bottle sizes and colours.

-Each of the bottle colours relates to the type of gas within the bottle
+The bottle colours indicate the type of gas within the bottle

 - Blue for Butane